American Dream (shopping mall): Meadowlands Mills (1994–2002)

 The Mills Corporation first began working on plans for a mall in the New Jersey Meadowlands in 1994.
 Meadowlands Mills, as it was called, would have been constructed on the Empire Tract, an area of 587 acre of wetlands in Carlstadt, New Jersey.
 The tract was owned by Empire Ltd., a company which had purchased the land in 1961 and had been planning a major development since 1987.
 The commercial development would have consisted of 2.1 e6sqft of retail space, a hotel, and 1 e6sqft of office space on 206 acre of the tract.
 To mitigate the heavy environmental impact, the remainder of the tract would have been converted into stormwater retention basins.

 After Empire and Mills announced their proposal in 1996, the project quickly became controversial and faced opposition from a variety of environmental and conservationist groups, as well as the tract's congressman, Steve Rothman.
 Opponents stated that the mall would have a devastating impact on the ecological health of the area, while the Mills Corporation defended its plans by arguing that the land was already devastated by pesticide usage and invasive common reeds.

-The Environmental Protection Agency and the U.S. Fish and Wildlife Service opposed the project after studying its potential environmental impact.
+The U.S. Environmental Protection Agency and the U.S. Fish and Wildlife Service opposed the project after studying its potential environmental impact.
 However, the U.S. Army Corps of Engineers conducted its own study which contradicted the EPA's findings and stated that the project was not a threat to the Meadowlands area.
 New Jersey governor Donald DiFrancesco announced plans to protect the area in 2001, encouraging the Mills Corporation to look at other potential sites in the region.
 His successor, Jim McGreevey, informed Mills the following year that the state government would not provide permits for the mall, effectively ending the project as originally proposed.
 The Empire Tract was later permanently protected by the Meadowlands Conservation Trust, which purchased it in 2005 and renamed it the Richard P. Kane Natural Area after a noted New Jersey conservationist.